dhabyx/plasma-simpleMonitor/README.md

 ### CMake ###

-If you need localisation (i18n/l10n) support, please use `cmake` to install this widget to your system-wide directory.
+If you need localization (i18n/l10n) support, please use `cmake` to install this widget to your system-wide directory.
 You also would need root permission.

 ````Shell
 git clone https://github.com/dhabyx/plasma-simpleMonitor.git plasma-simpleMonitor